divyanshu-gh/n8n-google-docs-ai-agent-demo/README.md

+# This is a prototype project I built while exploring n8n + Supabase + OpenAI workflows.
+Not production-ready, but conceptually complete.

 # AI-Powered Document Q&A Agent using n8n, Supabase, and OpenAI

 This project demonstrates an end-to-end AI assistant that performs **question-answering operations** on documents stored in **Google Drive**.